Key Factors Influencing Rupee vs. Dollar Value

 The rupee's exchange rate mechanism has undergone a significant transformation.
 Before the 1990s, India followed a fixed exchange rate system, with the rupee pegged to the US dollar and other major currencies.
 The RBI actively managed the rupee's value during this period through currency reserves and monetary policies.

 The shift to a floating exchange rate system in the early 1990s, following a near depletion of dollar reserves and comprehensive economic reforms, marked a pivotal change.
+Today, the rupee is influenced by various economic and market forces, making it essential to track the Rupee vs. Dollar Value regularly.

 What Is an Exchange Rate?